marcw/validator/README.md

 Validate that a string matches the correct format for a Google Analytics Tracker ID.

+## SMS Message Validation.

+Validate that a value fits in 1 SMS message.

 ## HTMLColor validator

 Validate that a string matches the basic HTML format for a color (`#abc` or `#abcdef`)